yamotech/activerecord-dbt/README.md

       - unique
       - not_null
     - name: name
-      description: Write a description of the 'companies.#{name}' column.
+      description: Write a description of the 'companies.name' column.
       tests:
       - not_null
     - name: establishment_date
-      description: Write a description of the 'companies.#{name}' column.
+      description: Write a description of the 'companies.establishment_date' column.
     - name: average_age
-      description: Write a description of the 'companies.#{name}' column.
+      description: Write a description of the 'companies.average_age' column.
     - name: published
-      description: Write a description of the 'companies.#{name}' column.
+      description: Write a description of the 'companies.published' column.
       tests:
       - not_null
       - accepted_values: